Tuurtleee/Tutelfy/README.md

 *This projects is still under development!*

 Note that if you use the dev version it won't play music but it will play music on your official client.
-If you want to test it, open the official client.
+If you want to test it, open the official client in background and use Tutelfy to play music on it.

 TODO: